sdn-ixp/iSDX/visualization/README.md

  * Grafana is a web application that for our purposes is configured to display data from this InfluxDB database.
 To run Grafana, simply point your browser at `http://<iSDX_HOST>:3000`.
 The login and password are both 'admin'.
+Select the `iSDX` dashboard and set the time interval (upper right) to something like `last 15 minutes`.
    Grafana is currently configured to show several graphs.
 You can easily change them or add other graphs.
 If you save changes to the Grafana configuration, they are stored in Grafana's SQLite database, `/var/lib/grafana/grafana.db`.
 You can